chrisbillows/raindrop-todoist-syncer/README.md

 Open the empty file with the text editor of your choice e.g.

 ```
-open "$HOME/.config/rts/.env" # Open with TextEdit
+open "$HOME/.config/rts/.env" # Open the .env file with TextEdit
 ```

 Add the following to the `.env` file.

-### API Access Tokens
+#### API Access Tokens

 Raindrop Todoist Syncer requires API access to Todoist and Raindrop.io.

 This is configured by adding API tokens to the `.env` file.

 > [!CAUTION]
 > For both applications API access allows view and modification access to your data.
-API tokens should be treated like a password and not shared.
+> API tokens should be treated *like passwords* and not shared.
 > Raindrop-Todoist-Syncer runs locally on your machine.
-I have no access to your is data; nothing is shared.
+I have no access to your data;
+nothing is shared.
 But, if in doubt, always CHECK WITH A GROWN-UP!
 Or Chat GPT.

 #### Todoist API